Check that NCAT can review the decision

 Applications which are filed in the Community Services Division of NCAT are subject s 126 of NCAT Act which prohibits the publication or broadcasting of the name of (or any other information that may identify) the applicant, witnesses and children the subject of the application.
 Although this provision does not prevent the Tribunal from publishing a decision which includes the names of a party or witness, the Tribunal’s general practice is not to do so.

-For more information about the publication of the name of a party or witness, contact the Registry about the
+For more information about the publication of the name of a party or witness, read the Guideline - Confidentiality, privacy and publication [PDF 58kB].

 You do not have a right of appeal to the Appeal Panel of NCAT in this type of matter.
 If you wish to appeal the decision you should seek legal advice.
 For more information, view